-On September 3, 2021, the Company completed a public offering of Common Shares with a syndicate of underwriters (the "Underwriters") co-led by Scotia Capital Inc. and National Bank Financial Inc. on a bought deal basis (the "2021 Offering").
-Pursuant to the 2021 Offering, the Company issued a total of 4,081,000 Common Shares at a price of \$36.40 per Common Share for total gross proceeds of approximately \$148.5 million, which included proceeds from the full exercise by the Underwriters of an over-allotment option to purchase an additional 371,000 Common Shares.
+On September 3, 2021, the Company completed the 2021 Equity Offering, which consisted of a public offering of Common Shares with a syndicate of underwriters co-led by Scotia Capital Inc. and National Bank Financial Inc. on a bought deal basis.
+Pursuant to the 2021 Equity Offering, the Company issued a total of 4,081,000 Common Shares at a price of C\$36.40 per Common Share for total gross proceeds of approximately C\$148.5 million, which included proceeds from the full exercise by the Underwriters of an over-allotment option to purchase an additional 371,000 Common Shares.

-The net proceeds from the 2021 Offering were used to pay down the Credit Facility to free up capacity to fund potential future acquisitions and organic growth opportunities, and for general corporate purposes.
+The net proceeds from the 2021 Equity Offering were used to pay down the Credit Facility to free up capacity to fund potential future acquisitions and organic growth opportunities, and for general corporate purposes.
 The Common Shares were offered pursuant to a short-form prospectus filed in each of the provinces of Canada.